-ProteoGenix combines the most renowned antibody-drug conjugates experts and a long-lasting experience in antibody development in order to offer best-in-class ADC development services.
-Don’t miss to reach the clinic and work with the service provider with the strongest track record in therapeutic antibodies on the market!
+In order to offer the best-in-class ADC development services, ProteoGenix brings together the most renowned antibody-drug conjugate experts and long standing experience in antibody development.
+Don’t miss out on your chance to reach the clinic by working with a service provider offering the strongest track record in therapeutic antibodies on the market!

 Why choose ProteoGenix for your

 antibody-drug conjugate development?

 Have confidence in our 20+ years of expertise in antibody-drug conjugate (ADC) development and 2 ADCs in clinical phases.

 Benefit from our integrated solutions, ranging from antibody generation to stable cell line development, and get an ADC with optimized developability parameters.

 Our antibody-drug conjugate development solutions are IP free.
 You keep full ownership of the antibodies developed.

 Our services are ISO 9001:2015 certified.
 This reflects our commitment to propose antibody production services of the highest quality standards at every level.

 We provide fully characterized antibody-drug conjugates including DAR, DAR distribution, drug location, % free drug as well as all the classical antibody QC measurement.